shankarpandala/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

-Hyperprameter optimization is performed only for Logistic Regression there is a lot of scope to optimise hyperparameters in other algorithms.
-All other potential algorithms needs to be tried out.
+ - Hyperprameter optimization is performed only for Logistic Regression there is a lot of scope to optimise hyperparameters in other algorithms.
+All other potential algorithms needs to be tried out to know which algorithm and hyperparameter combination can give better accuray.
+  - Try Bayesian parameter optimization and run it for longer time so that optimises based on the previous hyperparameters.